 • Right to Refuse Entry: You have the right to refuse entry to your home if the police do not have a warrant.

-• Right to Privacy: You are not obligated to hand over your phone or personal items unless specifically required by law.
+• Right to Privacy: You are not obligated to hand over your phone or personal items unless the law specifically requires it.

 • Right to Legal Advice: You can seek legal advice at any time if you are unsure about your rights or obligations during a compliance check.